 Get Several Quotes

 For large renovation projects, you don’t want to accept the first estimate, and you don’t necessarily want to go with the cheapest one either.
-If you really want to stretch your renovation dollars in Nashville, you will need to get multiple quotes that entail a detailed brief/proposal of exactly what work is to be performed and at what price.
+If you really want to stretch your renovation dollars in Franklin, Nashville, or Brentwood, you will need to get multiple quotes that entail a detailed brief/proposal of exactly what work is to be performed and at what price.
 Otherwise, you really won’t know what you’re getting for those renovation dollars you’re trying to stretch.

 Do the Demolition Yourself

-If you’re not afraid of elbow grease and sweat, doing the necessary demolition yourself is a sure-fire way to stretch your renovation dollars in Nashville.
+If you’re not afraid of elbow grease and sweat, doing the necessary demolition yourself is a sure-fire way to stretch your renovation dollars in Franklin, Nashville, or Brentwood.
 The demo part of the job – for instance, tearing off old shingles before getting a new roof or tearing out a wall to add on an additional bedroom – usually doesn’t require a lot of skill or experience.
 It just takes a willingness to bend your back and do the work.
 The demo portion usually makes up a substantial part of the total cost, so if you do it yourself, you could wind up saving a good amount of money.
 Just be sure to consult the professionals first so you don’t wind up doing something like compromising a load-bearing wall